Hyperthyroidism (Overactive Thyroid)

 - an irregular heartbeat that can lead to blood clots, stroke, heart failure, and other heart-related problems

-- thinning bones and osteoporosis
+- thinning bones, osteoporosis, and muscle problems

 What are the symptoms of hyperthyroidism?

-- fatigue or muscle weakness
+- shaky hands, muscle weakness

-- trouble tolerating heat
+- sweating or trouble tolerating heat

-- frequent bowel movements or diarrhea
+- frequent bowel movements

 What causes hyperthyroidism?